-Effect - Sec.
-2I: The ball is dead and the runners must return to last base held at the time of the pitch.
+Effect: The ball is dead and the runners must return to last base held at the time of the pitch.

-Note - Sec.
-I: If an infield fly is ruled, it has precedence over an intentionally dropped ball.
+Note : If an infield fly is ruled, it has precedence over an intentionally dropped ball.

-- When the immediate preceding runner who is not yet out intentionally interferes, in the umpire's judgment, with a fielder who is attempting to - 1.
-Catch a thrown ball, or - 2.
-Throw a ball in an attempt to complete the play.
+- 11.2.12 When the immediate preceding runner who is not yet out intentionally interferes, in the umpire's judgment, with a fielder who is attempting to - 11.2.12.1 Catch a thrown ball, or - 11.2.12.2 Throw a ball in an attempt to complete the play.

-Effect - Sec.
-2m: The ball is dead and the runner shall also be called out.
+Effect: The ball is dead and the runner shall also be called out.
 All other runners must return to the last base legally held at the time of the interference.

-- m.
-When any person, other than a team member, enters the playing field and interferes with - 1.
-A fielder about to catch a fly ball, or - 2.
-A fly ball that a defensive player, in the judgment of the umpire, is able to catch.
+11.2.13 When any person, other than a team member, enters the playing field and interferes with 11.2.13.1 A fielder about to catch a fly ball, or

+- 11.2.13.1 A fly ball that a defensive player, in the judgment of the umpire, is able to - catch.

+Effect: The ball is dead and runners may be awarded a base or bases they would have made, in the umpire's judgment, had the interference not occurred.

+11.3 The Batter-Runner is Out

+11.3.1 When a fielder makes a play on a batter-runner while using an illegal glove.

 Effect - Sec.
-2n: The ball is dead and runners may be awarded a base or bases they would have made, in the umpire's judgment, had the interference not occurred.

-- 3. The Batter-Runner is Out - a.
-When a fielder makes a play on a batter-runner while using an illegal glove.

-Effect - Sec.
-3: The manager of the offended team has the option of
+11.3.1: The manager of the offended team has the option of

-- 1. Taking the result of the play, or
+- 11.3.1.1 Taking the result of the play, or

-- 2. Having the player resume batting, assuming the ball and strike count prior to the pitch, with other runners returned to the base held at the time of the pitch.
+- 11.3.1.2 Having the player resume batting, assuming the ball and strike count prior to the pitch, with other runners returned to the base held at the time of the pitch.

-- 4. Touching Bases in Legal Order
+- 11.4 Touching Bases in Legal Order